Housing, Income and Benefits

 Universal Credit is a monthly payment to help with living costs.
 You may be able to get it if you’re on a low income, out of work or unable to work.

-Your monthly payment is based on your circumstances. or example, your earnings or household income, housing costs and any health condition or disability you may have.
-The government website outlines how universal credit works, and how you might be affected:
+Your monthly payment is based on your circumstances.
+For example, your earnings or household income, housing costs and any health condition or disability you may have.
+The government website outlines how universal credit works:

 Amaze also have a web page sharing tips for helping young people with additional needs understand money: